Improve Your Credit Score

 We’ve talked about the importance of having a good credit score and using credit cards can help build your score.

-You have some consumer protections when you purchase a credit card.
+You have some consumer protections when you purchase with a credit card.
 Protections vary by card but some things typically covered include replacing a stolen or damaged item, refunds for a product or service you are unhappy with, and extended warranties.

 If you travel, credit cards can offer things like travel accident insurance, luggage protection, and trip cancellation insurance.